erwinvanhunen/erwinvanhunen/README.md

 I however have also spend serious time in writing the PnP Provisioning Engine together with a few other great people: Bert Jansen en Paolo Pialorsi.

 ## Music
 When I'm not coding I make music.
 My style?
-You deside.
+You decide.
 I guess it's into the synth/80ies/soundtrack kinda direction.
 Not sure if it has a name.
 Should it?
 Don't think so.
 Check out my music here: https://www.youtube.com/channel/UCXn5BuWGRZ67QW2De_y-8Yw